-Access to the proposed site (T6/476) will be by boat from an undisclosed location and the proposed site is not located within an area which is classified as having vegetative communities, therefore it is considered that there will be no significant impact on the sedimentary habitats of the SAC.
+Access to the proposed site (T6/401) will be by boat from Tullig Quay and by foot from the adjacent land; the proposed site is not located within an area which is classified as having vegetative communities, therefore it is considered that there will be no significant impact on the sedimentary habitats of the SAC.
 Any impact is considered to be temporary (specific to the duration of the license) and localised to the area of the site, with the sedimentary habitats expected to recover over the short to medium term.